14 Great Horror Anthology TV Shows And How To Watch Them

 Channel Zero (2016-2018)

-A psychiatrist (Paul Schneider) haunted by memories of a strange TV show from his youth, a grieving young woman (Amy Forsyth) and others experience a haunted house attraction like no other, and more bizarre tales that fans of scary short stories from the internet will find frighteningly familiar.
+A psychiatrist (played by Paul Schneider) haunted by memories of a strange TV show, a grieving young woman (played by Amy Forsyth) and others experience a haunted house attraction like no other, and more bizarre tales that fans of viral scary short stories will find frighteningly familiar.

-Why it is a great horror anthology TV show: Another horror anthology that started as a cable network original (SyFy) before being picked up for streaming by Shudder is Channel Zero, which lasted four seasons — each of which, including the psychologically unsettling “No-End House,” is inspired by a different Creepypasta found online.
+Why it is a great horror anthology TV show: Another horror anthology that started as a cable network original (SyFy) before being picked up for streaming by Shudder is Channel Zero, which lasted four seasons — each of which, including the psychologically unsettling “No-End House,” is inspired by a different online Creepypasta.

 Lizzy Caplan as Annie Wilkes in Castle Rock